Get the Tata Capital App to apply for Loans & manage your account. Download Now

 9. Residence Instability

-Frequently changing addresses can indicate uncertainty to lenders and is one of the reasons for credit card rejection.
+Frequently changing addresses can indicate uncertainty to lenders and is one of the credit card rejection reasons.
 Most prefer applicants who have lived at the same address for at least a year, as a stable residence is often seen as a sign of overall financial stability.

 10. Limited Credit History